Screen#

 print [VEXcode AIR] at x: [250] y: [220] on screen

-The set fill color block sets the color used to fill shapes when they are drawn.
-The default fill color is black.
+The set text fill color block sets the highlight color used when text is printed.
+The default highlight color is transparent.

 set fill color stack block#

-set fill color to [red v] on screen
+set text fill color to [red v] on screen

 Parameters